A British cooker plus pierced wood-door cabinets heaps on the old-school charm

-Throughout the kitchen, cabinets are white with a pierced medallion on the doors — a great detail plus and a practical way to let air to circulate.
+Upper cabinets in the kitchen are unique.
+While glass door uppers are used adjacent to the sink to create a kind of hutch look, elsewhere upper cabinets have doors with a pierced medallion detail.
+This provides air circulation plus it’s a great detail.
 A tongue-and-groove backsplash is painted white to match the cabinets.
 Kitchen doors have divided glass on top, to match doors on some upper cabinets.
 The main sink — a double-bowl farmer — sits in front of a window with a wood-tone drip rail beneath it (a bespoke kitchen detail).
 Dark cabinet hardware echoes the color of the counters.

 (Source: robinsonandcornish.co.uk)